Terbium: Chemical properties

-The most common oxidation state of terbium is +3 (trivalent), such as in TbCl_{3}.
+The most common oxidation state of terbium is +3 (trivalent), such as in link=Terbium trichloride|TbCl3.
 In the solid state, tetravalent terbium is also known, in compounds such as terbium oxide (TbO2) and terbium tetrafluoride.
 In solution, terbium typically forms trivalent species, but can be oxidized to the tetravalent state with ozone in highly basic aqueous conditions.

 The coordination and organometallic chemistry of terbium is similar to other lanthanides.
 In aqueous conditions, terbium can be coordinated by nine water molecules, which are arranged in a tricapped trigonal prismatic molecular geometry.
 Complexes of terbium with lower coordination number are also known, typically with bulky ligands like bis(trimethylsilyl)amide, which forms the three-coordinate tris[N,N-bis(trimethylsilyl)amide]terbium(III) (Tb[N(SiMe3)2]3) complex.

 Most coordination and organometallic complexes contain terbium in the trivalent oxidation state.
-Divalent Tb^{2+} complexes are also known, usually with bulky cyclopentadienyl-type ligands.
+Divalent Tb(2+) complexes are also known, usually with bulky cyclopentadienyl-type ligands.
 A few coordination compounds containing terbium in its tetravalent state are also known.